-The American Bach Society was founded in 1972 to support the study, performance, and appreciation of the music of Johann Sebastian Bach in the United States and Canada.
+Founded in 1972 as a chapter of the Neue Bachgesellschaft, the American Bach Society supports the study, performance, and appreciation of the music of Johann Sebastian Bach in the United States and Canada.

 On this site you can also find links to other Bach organizations and to Bach festivals, as well as a small selection of interesting Bach illustrations.

 Joint Meeting of the American Bach Society and the Mozart Society of America

 February 13–16, 2020

 For questions about the upcoming conference, please contact Andrew Talle: andrew.talle (at) northwestern.edu